verlaineong/WDB/README.md

 ## Features
 ### Exsiting Features

-Friendly-Buddies - Allows users to look at the catalog of different dog breeds.
+Buddies - Allows users to look at the catalog of different dog breeds.

-Contact us - Allows users who are interested in renting a dog to sign up an apllication form for the company to contact them later.
+Contact us - Allows users who are interested in renting a dog to contact the company, the company will contact them later.

 About - Allows users who are curious about how the brand started to read about the brand's story.

 Click here  - Allows users who are in the dog information page to easily navigate to the application form.

 Dog catalog - Allows users to visit the page with information of the dog breed they want to view.

 Social Media icon - Allows users to navigate to the company's social media page.

+Brand logo - Allows user to navigate to homepage.

 ## Technologies Used